South Dakota Median Household Incomes Show Slight Growth in 2016

 Following the national trend, South Dakotans’ median household income in 2016 rose for the third consecutive year to $54,467.
 Median household income in the state still remains below the national median of $57,617, however.

-Though South Dakota’s 2015 median household income was the highest it’s been in the past two decades, it still reflects stagnation.
-Adjusted for inflation, median household income has hovered around $50,000 since 2006, with a low of $49,645 in 2007 and a second-highest number of $51,044 in 2014.
+Though South Dakota’s 2016 median household income was the highest it’s been in the past two decades, it still reflects stagnation.
+Adjusted for inflation, median household income has hovered around $50,000 since 2006.

 The Rushmore State fell one spot to become the state with the 29th highest median household income in the country.
-Regionally, South Dakota ranks ahead of Montana, which posted a median income of $49,509, but is more than $10,000 behind Minnesota, at $63,488.
-Minnesota ranks 12th nationally, behind No. 1 Maryland at $75,847.
+Regionally, South Dakota ranks ahead of Montana, which posted a median income of $50,027, but is more than $10,000 behind Minnesota, at $65,599.
+Minnesota ranks 13th nationally, behind No. 1 Maryland at $78,945.
+Mississippi posted the lowest median household income in the country at $41,754.
 Here's a look at South Dakota and its neighboring states:

 |State||Median Income in 2015||National Rank|